 Advanced Biofiltration Research and Technology development has been an emerging science for the last 30 years.
 Installations

-in Australia and China have demonstrated the feasibility of the technology, and its applications in aquaculture, stormwater treatment, sewerage
+in Australia, Malaysia and China and USA have demonstrated the feasibility of the technology, and its applications in aquaculture, stormwater treatment, sewerage

 and on-site sewage treatment, industrial effluent treatment, often

 wetland treatment technology that can be utilised within a wetland

 treatment train either retro-fitting or designed into future wetlands.
 Detention basins can be designed

 larger & deeper, effectively providing more storage and HRT.

 Wetlands can also be sized smaller as a result, bringing down costs, achieving best practice and effectively treating TN, TP,